-xDRs (do not mix with billing statistics) are stored in the Main database and replicated to the Replica database.
-In order to prevent system overgrowing, xDRs are periodically cleaned up by performing a special task.
-To correctly reflect a charge history a special "Cleanup" xDR exists that accumulates the charged amounts and times from all the xDRs that have been cleaned up for every account / customer / vendor.
+xDRs are stored in the Main database and replicated to the Replica database.
+In order to prevent system overgrowth, xDRs are periodically cleaned up.
+This means that a special "Cleanup" xDR exists which accumulates charged amounts and times from all xDRs that are cleaned up for each account / customer / vendor.
 This xDR shows up as a "Cleaned up transaction" on the xDR history page of the web interface.

-By default, the Cleanup procedure occurs during each off-peak period (every night) for all the xDRs that are more than 2 months old, though these options are configurable to meet special requirements via the Configurator.
+By default, the Cleanup procedure occurs during each off-peak period (every night) for all xDRs that are more than 2 months old, though these options are configurable to meet special requirements via the Configurator.